marcuswhybrow/ray-peat-rodeo/README.md

 I like to use issues liberally.
 If I'm unsure of a mention, or don't know how to word a sidenote, I create an issue and move on.
 This keeps transcription fluent, leaving future me, or someone better educated, to fix the issue later.

+# Similar Projects

+- [The Ray Peat Archive](https://github.com/0x2447196/raypeatarchive) has a very large collection of AI transcriptions stored in a plain text subtitle format callled WebVTT.
+- [Bioenergetic Life](https://bioenergetic.life/) is an interactive search engine for The Ray Peat Archive's data set, with side-by-side text and audio snippets.

+[Open an issue](https://github.com/marcuswhybrow/ray-peat-rodeo/issues/new) if I've missed a similar project.